XRPLF/xrpl-dev-portal/content/ripplerest_api.md

 We recommend Ripple-REST for users just getting started with Ripple, since it provides high-level abstractions and convenient simplifications in the data format.
 If you prefer to access a `rippled` server directly, you can use [rippled's WebSocket or JSON-RPC APIs](rippled-apis.html) instead, which provide the full power of Ripple at the cost of more complexity.

-Installation instructions and source code can be found in the [Ripple-REST repository](https://github.com/ripple/ripple-rest).

 ## Available API Routes ##